Travelopia Group: Tax Strategy

-This strategy applies to Tim Topco Ltd and all UK entities within the Travelopia Group.
+This document sets out the Tax Strategy for Tim Topco Limited and all UK entities within the Travelopia Group (‘Travelopia’).

-This tax strategy is aligned with the Travelopia Business Conduct Handbook and approved and owned by the Travelopia Board.
+This tax strategy is aligned with the Travelopia Risk Management Governance process and is approved by the Travelopia Board.